-3. Why Design? page is really long, and maybe it's just me but I don't want to read it.
-It probably has something to do with the way you typeset it with a tiny header on each section (I feel these reasons should be bigger), and the line length of the body text is too long to comfortably read: http://baymard.com/blog/line-length-readability
+Why Design? page is really long, and maybe it’s just me but I don’t want to read it.
+It probably has something to do with the way you typeset it with a tiny header on each section (I feel these reasons should be bigger), and the line length of the body text is too long to comfortably read: Readability: The Optimal Line Length – Articles – Baymard Institute

 I hope this critique is helpful.
 I don’t mean to be harsh or insult you as a designer.
 It may just be your communication about your designs is not clear which is causing misunderstandings.
 You already have an internship, which is great!
 So keep at it